+1) WPA Rankings

-1) A WPA sanctioned competition is required for Para Athletes who are internationally classified to ensure their performance results are recognized and listed within the WPA world ranking lists.
-Unlike able-bodied athletes who compete to improve World Athletics World Ranking, Para-athletes qualify for Athletics Canada's Canadian Athletics Performance Pathway (CAPP) and major championships such as WPA World Championship, Para Pan American Games, and Paralympic Games through the World Para Athletics Rankings.
-Having access to WPA sanctioned meets that are meaningful (with other Para Athletes and a range of events) becomes vital to their progress along the Para Athletics pathway.
+A competition is required to be WPA approved for an athlete's performance results to be recognized and listed within the WPA world ranking lists.
+Para athletes qualify for major championships such as WPA World Championship, Para Pan American Games, and Paralympic Games through the World Para Athletics Rankings.
+Having access to WPA approved meets that are meaningful (i.e., competing with other Para Athletes, offering a range of events, etc.) becomes vital to their progress along the Para Athletics pathway.

-2) WPA Sanctioning Cost
+2) WPA Approval Cost